Stampin’ Up! Wildlife Wonder for the Inkin’ Krew Blog Hop

 Stampin’ Up! products used in this project:

 Stampin’ Up!
-Mistletoe Magic for the Inkin’ Krew Blog Hop
+Regal Reindeer for the Inkin’ Krew Blog Hop

-Good morning!
+Good Morning!
 Welcome to the November Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “Merry Christmas or Happy Holidays” and I am sharing a Christmas card made with the pretty Stampin’ Up!
-Mistletoe Magic bundle.
-You can find the supplies I used at the bottom of my post along with the sizes of cardstock used.
+The theme for this month’s hop is “Merry Christmas or Happy Holidays” and I used the Stampin’ Up!
+Regal Reindeer stamp set and coordinating Reindeer dies to make a Christmas card.
+I paired it with the pretty One Horse Open Sleigh designer series paper for a rustic woodland look.
+You can find the supplies I used along with card stock cuts at the bottom of my post.

-I adhered a panel of Lights Aglow specialty designer series paper to a Cherry Cobbler mat with liquid glue and adhered the panel to the front of a Cherry Cobbler card base with Dimensionals.
+I adhered a panel of woodgrain One Horse Open Sleigh 6″ x 6″ designer series paper to the bottom of a woodland scene with liquid glue and adhered the layered DSP panel to a Lost Lagoon mat.
+I wrapped a length of gold ribbon around the seam and tied a bow.
+I popped the panel to the front of a Pool Party card base with dimensionals.

-I stamped the sentiment from the Stampin’ Up!
-Mistletoe Magic cling stamp set in Versamark ink on Cherry Cobbler card stock.
-I sprinkled it with white embossing powder and shook off the excess.
-I heated the powder with my heat tool until it was bright and shiny and cut it out with the label die from the Potted Succulents dies.
+I stamped the pretty Merry Christmas sentiment from the Stampin’ Up!
+Regal Reindeer cling stamp set in Versamark ink on a Crumb Cake panel.
+I sprinkled it with gold embossing powder and shook off the excess.
+I heated the powder with my heat tool until it was bright and shiny.
+I cut the sentiment out with the label die from the Autumn Leaves dies and adhered it to the card with dimensionals.

-For the inside of the card, I stamped little mistletoe sprig from the Stampin’ Up!
-Mistletoe Magic stamp set in Pear Pizzazz ink in the corner of a Basic White panel.
-I colored the leaves and stem with the light Old Olive Stampin’ blend and the color lifter.
-I stamped the sentiment in Cherry Cobbler and trimmed the bottom with a strip of Lights Aglow specialty DSP.
-I adhered the panel to the inside of the card with Stampin’ Seal.
+For the inside of the card, I stamped the sentiment from the Stampin’ Up!
+Regal Reindeer stamp set in Lost Lagoon on a Basic White panel.
+I stamped snow around the top in Pool Party ink and adhered a strip of DSP to the side before adhering the Basic White panel to the inside of the card with Stampin’ Seal.

 On With The Hop!
-Click on the Next Blog button to move forward to Karen Ksenzakovic’s project or click the Previous Blog button to move back to see the project that Amy Koenders created.
+Click on the Next Blog button to move forward to Karen Finkle’s project or click the Previous Blog button to move back to see the project that Karen Ksenzakovic created.

 If you get lost along the way, here are the participants for the hop: